Buddha-nature: Ratnagotravibhāga

 The Ratnagotravibhāga equates enlightenment with the nirvāṇa-realm and the dharmakāya.
 It gives a variety of synonyms for garbha, the most frequently used being gotra and dhatu.

-This text also explains the tathāgatagarbha in terms of luminous mind: "The luminous nature of the mind Is unchanging, just like space."
+This text also explains the tathāgatagarbha in terms of luminous mind, stating that "the luminous nature of the mind Is unchanging, just like space."

 Other possible Indian treatises on buddha-nature

 Takasaki Jikido notes various buddha nature treatises which exist only in Chinese and which are similar in some ways to the Ratnagotra.
 These works are unknown in other textual traditions and scholars disagree on whether they are translations, original compositions or a mixture of the two.
 These works are: